A safe, private place to get

 Stress, anorexia, weight loss or gain, stopping birth control pills, thyroid conditions, and ovarian cysts are examples of things that can throw your hormones out of whack.
 To get everything back on course, your doctor may use hormone therapy.

-If a medical condition is affecting your monthly cycles, then treatment of the condition will help to resolve the problem.
+If a medical condition is affecting your monthly cycles, treating that condition will help to fix the problem.
 As mentioned earlier, lots of strenuous exercise combined with a poor diet can also cause amenorrhea.
 Cutting back on exercise and eating a balanced diet with more calories will help correct the problem, but be sure to talk with your doctor too.

 Abnormal uterine bleeding (AUB) is a term doctors use when talking about extremely heavy, long-lasting periods.
 Abnormal bleeding is more than just 1 or 2 days of a heavier-than-average flow.
 Girls who have AUB soak through at least a pad or tampon an hour for several hours in a row, have blood clots the size of a quarter or more, or have periods that are more than 7 days long.
 They may need to wear both a tampon and a pad at the same time, or may need to change tampons or pads overnight.